 Carmelo Anthony Trade Could Reshape Knicks

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 As NPR's Mike Pesca reports, New York fans hope he'll make a difference right away.

-But then, a sign of hope.
+MIKE PESCA: But then, a sign of hope.
 The Knicks acquired some valuable capital in the form of free agent power forward Amar'e Stoudemire.
 They've since recorded what amounts to two consecutive quarters of growth.
 The Knicks were becoming kind of a hot commodity.
 The CEO of Carmelo Anthony Inc., Mr. Anthony himself, took note of the progress occurring in New York.

-But the third glance is where a basketball expert like Kevin Pelton comes in.
+PESCA: But the third glance is where a basketball expert like Kevin Pelton comes in.
 Pelton, a writer for "Basketball Prospectus," notices that Carmelo Anthony offenses are always very good.

-Speaking to the media today, Stoudemire did a little math and explained why opposing defenses would have trouble with the Knicks.
+PESCA: Speaking to the media today, Stoudemire did a little math and explained why opposing defenses would have trouble with the Knicks.

-Mr. AMAR'E STOUDEMIRE (Professional Basketball Player, New York Knicks): We've got two players that demands a double team.
+AMAR: We've got two players that demands a double team.
 You know, there's not enough defensive players in the court to guard us.

 PESCA: The Knicks' new point guard, Chauncey Billups, is 34, but he's a winner who doesn't seem to be slowing down like you'd expect from a player almost old enough to be president.
 And there's another aspect to Anthony's game that sets him apart from just about everyone else.
 NBA fans will endlessly debate who's the best player when the game is on the line.
 According to Kevin Pelton, the stats say there's really no debate.

-Mike Pesca, NPR News, New York.
+PESCA: Mike Pesca, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.